All Episodes

 I told you all of this is coming.

-Um what what what kind of arrogance is this?
+What kind of arrogance is this?

-A climate panel panel of scientists has presented the United Nations a detailed plan for combating climate change.
+A climate panel of scientists has presented the United Nations a detailed plan for combating climate change.

 The Voice of America correspondent at the UN is reporting that the strategy involves reaching a global agreement on a temperature ceiling, which means that these scientists are going to tell the weather how hot it can get.